 Are you thinking of building a crypto bot that would help you automate the cryptocurrency trading process?
 You’ve come to the right place, as in this article I will be talking about creating crypto trading bots.

 Trading in cryptocurrencies is particularly addictive because the market is highly volatile.
-Bitcoin prices can and have dropped by as much as 25% in a day.
+Bitcoin price has been showing considerable movements lately.
 While investors who are in for the long term might not worry about taking advantage of such fluctuations, cryptocurrency traders can make huge amounts of money from such volatility.

 Trading bots are software programs that use API’s to interact with financial exchanges.
 They actively monitor exchanges around the clock and will react in accordance to whatever predetermined criteria they have been programmed with.